Vietnam.vn - Nền tảng quảng bá Việt Nam

 Three of the 20 cheetahs brought from Africa to India have died, leading to criticism that their new habitat was unsuitable.

-The first eight cheetahs arrived and were released into a small fenced enclosure by Prime Minister Narendra Modi himself on his 72nd birthday.
+The first eight cheetahs arrived and were released into a small, fenced enclosure by Prime Minister Narendra Modi himself on his 72nd birthday.
 Since then, the remaining 12 African cheetahs have been flown to India.
 The government plans to release a total of 50 cheetahs over the next five to 10 years.

 Concerns have been heightened in recent weeks following the deaths of three captive cheetahs in Kuno National Park, just months after arriving in India.
 A male named Sasha died of a pre-existing condition in March, while another died in April.
-A female named Daksha died in May following a violent mating session after being placed in a cage with two other males.
+A female named Daksha died in May after a violent mating session after being placed in a cage with two other males.

 In a Supreme Court hearing last week, a panel of judges concluded that Kuno National Park was not a suitable home for dozens of African cheetahs.
 The density of cheetahs in one place was too high.
 They recommended that some of the cheetahs be relocated to other states, such as Rajasthan.
 Indian scientists leading the reintroduction program stressed that the mortality rate was expected and not a sign of failure.
 They said four cheetah cubs had been born since the project began.